nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-jsf-ui/jsf-ui-framework/content-views/content-view-how-to-index/how-to-define-a-new-content-view.md

 ---
-title: How to Define a New Content View
+title: 'HOWTO: Define a New Content View'
 review:
     comment: ''
     date: '2016-12-19'